Battle of the Aegates: Ships

 The Romans had little prior naval experience; on the few occasions they had previously felt the need for a naval presence they had usually relied on small squadrons provided by their Latin or Greek allies.
 In 260 BC the Romans set out to construct a fleet and used a shipwrecked Carthaginian quinquereme as a blueprint for their own.
 As novice shipwrights, the Romans built copies that were heavier than the Carthaginian vessels, and thus slower and less manoeuvrable.
 The quinquereme provided the workhorse of the Roman and Carthaginian fleets throughout the Punic Wars, although hexaremes (six oarsmen per bank), quadriremes (four oarsmen per bank) and triremes (three oarsmen per bank) are also occasionally mentioned.
 So ubiquitous was the type that Polybius uses it as a shorthand for "warship" in general.
 A quinquereme carried a crew of 300: 280 oarsmen and 20 deck crew and officers; it would also normally carry a complement of 40 marines; if battle was thought to be imminent this would be increased to as many as 120.

 Getting the oarsmen to row as a unit, let alone to execute more complex battle manoeuvres, required long and arduous training.
 At least half of the oarsmen would need to have had some experience if the ship was to be handled effectively.
 As a result, the Romans were initially at a disadvantage against the more experienced Carthaginians.
 All warships were equipped with a ram, a triple set of 60 cm bronze blades weighing up to 270 kg positioned at the waterline.
-Rams were made individually by the lost-wax method to fit immovably to a galley's prow, and secured with bronze spikes.
+Rams were made individually by the lost-wax method so as to fit immovably to a galley's prow, and secured with bronze spikes.
 Ideally one would attack an enemy ship from its side or rear, thus avoiding the possibility of being rammed oneself.
 Skill was required to collide with an opposing galley forcefully enough to break loose its timbers and cause it to founder, but not so forcefully as to embed one's own ram inextricably in the sinking enemy.
-Each vessel relied to a large extent on the other vessels in its squadron for protection, and tactics involved the manoeuvring of whole squadrons rather than individual ships; although battles sometimes broke down into a series of ship on ship combats which have been likened to aerial dogfights.
+Each vessel relied to a large extent on the other vessels in its squadron for protection, and tactics involved the manoeuvring of whole squadrons rather than individual ships; although battles sometimes broke down into a series of ship-on-ship combats which have been likened to aerial dogfights.